-How protecting the ocean can save species and stop climate change
+How protecting the ocean can save species and fight climate change

 “It’s such a destructive method of fishing,” said Trisha Atwood, a Utah State University ecologist who performed much of the carbon analysis for the report.

 Much the way plowing a field unleashes carbon stored in the soil, trawling tosses buried carbon back into the water column, where it may be eaten by bacteria and turned into carbon dioxide.
-The study suggests that the carbon emissions generated by bottom trawling are equivalent to that of the global airline industry.
+The study suggests that the carbon emissions generated by bottom trawling are equivalent to those of the global airline industry.

 Atwood and her colleagues are still analyzing how much of that carbon dioxide makes it into Earth’s atmosphere.
 But it can worsen climate change even if it remains in the water by hindering the ocean’s ability to absorb other emissions linked to human activities.

 “The ocean is our greatest carbon sink right now,” Atwood said.
-“The more carbon dioxide we add to it the less it is able to take up.” what
+“The more carbon dioxide we add to it, the less it is able to take up.”

 People can curb the risk of carbon disturbance from bottom trawling by 90 percent simply by protecting 3.6 percent of the ocean, the analysis found.
 This would help the world meet the goal of almost halving emissions by 2030 to keep warming “well under” 2 degrees over preindustrial levels — the United Nations-designated threshold for “catastrophic warming.”

-Allowing countries to count these carbon savings toward their commitments under the Paris Climate Agreement would offer an incentive for them to pursue protections, Atwood said.
-China alone could prevent the release of 769 million metric tons of carbon dioxide each year by stopping bottom trawling — delivering a climate benefit equal to pausing 198 coal fired power plants for a year.
+Allowing countries to count these carbon savings toward their commitments under the Paris climate accord would offer an incentive for them to pursue protections, Atwood said.
+China alone could prevent the release of 769 million metric tons of carbon dioxide each year by stopping bottom trawling — delivering a climate benefit equal to pausing 198 coal-fired power plants for a year.

-Activists are hopeful that the report will bolster the case for ocean conservation when world leaders meet for the U.N. conference in Kunming, China, this May.
-Sala said the meeting is comparable to the Paris agreement, but for conservation.
+Activists hope the report will bolster the case for ocean conservation when world leaders meet for the U.N. conference in Kunming, China, in May.
+Sala said the meeting is comparable to the Paris accord, but for conservation.

-“There’s this false narrative of conservation versus the economy,” said Marce Gutiérrez-Graudiņš, founder and executive director of the grass-roots Latinx ocean conservation group Azul.
+Marce Gutiérrez-Graudiņš, founder and executive director of the grass-roots Latinx ocean conservation group Azul, said: “There’s this false narrative of conservation versus the economy.”
 She can empathize with fishing industry workers worried about their livelihoods — Gutiérrez-Graudiņš worked for a commercial seafood company before becoming an activist.

 “But this shows you can have a win-win,” she said.
-“And if you’re actually doing this as a long-term enterprise it’s in your best interest that this resource stays out there.”
+“And if you’re actually doing this as a long-term enterprise, it’s in your best interest that this resource stays out there.”